 001 Introduction to Social and Cultural Anthropology

 The course examines the nature of culture and the diversity of societies worldwide.
 It focuses on cultures in Asia, Oceania, Africa and the Americas, and introduces the beginning student to some of the main topics of anthropology including kinship, gender, the world system, fieldwork, magic and religion, race and ethnicity, social change and the political system of societies throughout the world.
-Satisfies Social, Historical and Cultural Understanding and Global Perspectives of the Core Curriculum.
+Satisfies Social, Historical and Cultural Understanding, Global Perspectives of the Core Curriculum, and Common Good.

 005 Introduction to Archaeology